hpi-schul-cloud/schulcloud-calendar/wiki/future-work.md

 There are two applications where automated jobs are tendering:

-- Update of external calendar feeds
+- Change of an external calendar feeds
 - Check for waiting notifications

 The central Schulcloud-Service will be in charge to update external feeds.
 For this we offer routes that can be used to modify feeds.
 The Schulcloud-Service can forward feed changes (delete, edit, add) directly to the calendar service.
+The general concept will look like the following: The Calendar-Service offers one route for each action that needs to be performed on a subscription (for details look at the API specification).
+These routes can be called periodically by the central Schulcloud-Service.
+This handling is advantageous for the architecture, because it is possible to run the Cron-Job in a separate docker container.
+So multiple instances of the Calender-Service can be started without having the problem of handling the according Cron-Jobs directly.
+Since the Schulcloud shall be used for whole Germany it is likely that there will be multiple instances of the services.
+With the help of a load balancer it is possible to handle all instances fairly and synchronously.

-To send notifications to the Notification-Service in time, the Calendar-Service periodically checks the database for pending notifications.
+There is a Notifications-Services which notifies users about upcoming events as well as other information from the Schulcloud.
+To enable this in time, the Calendar-Service periodically checks the database for pending notifications.
 The time interval is set to five minutes.
 If a notification occurs during this period, it is forwarded accordingly.
+From our point of view it is not necessary to set the interval smaller (or even sent notifications in real time) since there are no urgent notifications about events.

 ## Route: Share

 Since it shall not only be possible to subscribe to an external feed but also to offer own feeds, there is a set of `share` routes defined.
 To access such a feed, there is a share-token defined.
 This token is unique for one feed and allows a concrete access.
-The detailes about the single routes can be found in the [Specification](https://schulcloud.github.io/schulcloud-calendar/#/default).
+The details about the single routes can be found in the [specification](https://schulcloud.github.io/schulcloud-calendar/#/default).

 ## Route: TODO